 In the first seven years, Base Resources expects annual output of rutile, its main revenue earner, to be as much as 80,000 tons, ilmenite 330,000 tons and zircon 30,000 tons, he said.

-Base Resources’ biggest customer is DuPont (DD) Titanium Technologies, the world’s largest pigment producer by market value, which signed a six-year agreement to buy 75 percent of Base Titanium’s rutile output.
+Base Resources’ biggest customer is DuPont (DD:US) Titanium Technologies, the world’s largest pigment producer by market value, which signed a six-year agreement to buy 75 percent of Base Titanium’s rutile output.
 Other clients include Saudi Arabian, Japanese and Chinese companies, Carstens said.

 Global prices of ilmenite, rutile and zircon are currently about $350, $2,400 and $2,300 per ton respectively, with an average supply deficit of 14 percent for rutile.
 Kwale will account for approximately 14 percent of world supply once in production, he said.